Growing Entrepreneurship in Chehalem Valley

-The purpose of the Chehalem Valley Innovation Accelerator (ChehalemVIA) is to accelerate success for tech-based, entrepreneurial ventures.
+The mission of the Chehalem Valley Innovation Accelerator (ChehalemVIA) is to accelerate success for regional startups and entrepreneurs.
 We provide:

 - Industry partnerships